jutsey/resource-calendars/README.md

                 column.
 I sort day of week alphabetically and delete the weekends, the sort by day and remove Winter break, spring break etc.  Then for special schedules I change the day of week to the name of the special day.
 "Open" for open house or
                 "Grandparents" for Grandparents Day.
 I take that and format it into the table in python

+When you are done you have to close the ics file with END:VCALENDAR So the close-all.py file just appends that to the end of every ics file in the directory.